akshayaareddyy/ML-based-instagram-marketing-strategy/README.md

 marketing strategy .
 Follower-tier analysis also added to this analysis and allowed influencers to be grouped into Nano, Micro, Macro, and Mega segments.
-Distribution analysis revealed that smaller influencers often showed better engagement efficiency than larger influencers, thereby delivering further insights for business decisionmaking on influencer marketing budget and campaign planning.
+Distribution analysis revealed that smaller influencers often showed better engagement efficiency than larger influencers, thereby delivering further insights for business decision making on influencer marketing budget and campaign planning.
 We added a supervised learning layer based on a RandomForestRegressor model to forecast the outcomes of engagement.
 These included influencers’ cluster, media type, hashtag type, and post time.
 Through feature importance analysis, it was observed that influencer cluster had the greatest impact on predicting